 Here are some examples of common traffic offences:

-For some traffic offences you may be given an on-the-spot tine or you may receive a fine in the mail—this is your infringement notice.
+For some traffic offences you may be given an on-the-spot fine or you may receive a fine in the mail—this is your infringement notice.
 This will tell you:

-If you don’t pay on time pay, the State Penalties Enforcement Registry (SPER) can:
+If you don’t pay on time, the State Penalties Enforcement Registry (SPER) can:

 SPER may also charge you an enforcement fee on top of the original fine.

-If you can’t afford to pay the fine by the due date you can make a payment plan with SPER to help pay off the fine.
+If you can’t afford to pay the fine by the due date, you can make a payment plan with SPER to pay off the fine.

 If you’re concerned about the enforcement action SPER is taking against you, you should get legal advice.

 If you disagree with an infringement notice you can go to court to dispute it.

 To go to court to dispute an infringement notice, you must fill out and submit: